voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

   })
 ```

-Here is how the backgronud script reacts to that:
+Here is how the background script reacts to that:

 ```js
 // shell-chrome/src/background.js